-The general public typically contribute to The Care Trust on a monthly basis-primarily by direct debit, standing order, credit/debit card, or to authorised Contributor Agents.
+The general public contribute to The Care Trust by regular periodic donations and by entering periodic lottery draws which take place every month.
+Contributions are primarily transacted by direct debit, standing order, credit/debit card, or to authorised Contributor Agents.
 To facilitate the processing of contributions, TCT only keeps personal data for purposes that are specific, lawful and clearly stated.